npm/cli/docs/content/commands/npm-exec.md

 The `workspace` config can also be specified multiple times in order to run a specific script in the context of multiple workspaces.
-When defining values for the `workspace` config in the command line, it also possible to use `-w` as a shorthand, e.g:
+When defining values for the `workspace` config in the command line, it is also possible to use `-w` as a shorthand, e.g.:

 ```
 npm exec -w a -w b -- eslint ./*.js